Masters of Reality

 Stray Apparitions From the Mauve Sideshow (1991, 41.57) ***½/TTTBeneath the Rose

 Mauve Sideshow (1993, 46.19) ***½/TTT½Golden Sand

 Hide in the Rain

-1993's Mauve Sideshow is a compilation of tracks from the above two LPs, with one new track.
-The compilation's probably best described as 'very weird shit indeed'; Mauve Sideshow are most certainly the 'atonal' part of the collective's oeuvre, and unless you're well into avant-garde oddness, you'll find this very hard going indeed.
-Lee's Mellotron appears at odd moments throughout the album, on the two tracks from Stray Apparitions and strings on Hide In The Rain, the one track unique to this compilation.
+1993's Mauve Sideshow is a compilation of tracks from the above two LPs, with one new piece.
+The compilation's probably best described as 'very weird shit indeed'; Mauve Sideshow are most certainly the 'atonal' part of the collective's oeuvre; unless you're well into avant-garde oddness, you'll find this very hard going indeed.
+Lee's Mellotron appears on the two tracks from Stray Apparitions, with strings on Hide In The Rain, the one track unique to this compilation.

 See: Angel Provocateur | Kangaroo Kourt | Steeple of Fyre | Torn Curtain

 All I Know